93jy/quartz/content/notes/B_The Power of Geography.md

 - Defence strategy: dependent on geography
 - Diplomacy / geopolitics
 - Culture, religion
+- Quick history lesson on the various countries and how they came to be what they are today after many centuries
 ## How the book changed me
 *How my life / behaviour / thoughts / ideas have changed as a result of reading the book*